Sugar blocker supplements are increasingly available, but before buying, consider trying alternative ways of blocking sugars.

 When you overcook vegetables, it saturates the soluble fiber, soaking it in water.
 This prevents it from absorbing the starch and sugar.

 However, lightly cooked veggies break down more slowly, so you'll feel satisfied for longer.
 Roasted vegetables are a great tasty alternative for starchy side dishes.

 6. Have a Glass of Wine With a Meal

-Consider this before ordering a starch-heavy dish at your local restaurant.
+Keep this in mind when choosing a starch-heavy dish at a restaurant.